This ERP Dictionary provides you with ERP vocabulary.

-Changeover time is the time required for a specific machine, resource, work center, or line to convert from the production of the last good piece of lot A to the first good piece of lot B.Closed-loop manufacturing system
+Changeover time is required for a specific machine, resource, work center, or line to convert from the production of the last good piece of lot A to the first good piece of lot B.

-computer-assisted software engineering (CASE)
+Computer-assisted software engineering (CASE)

-cost of goods sold (COGS)
+Cost of goods sold (COGS)

 Critical path method

-A network planning technique for the analysis of a project’s completion time, used for planning and controlling the activities in a project.Critical ratio
+A network planning technique for analyzing a project’s completion time is used for planning and controlling the activities in a project.

 Cumulative gross requirements

-The sum total of the gross requirements, over a period of time, for an item.
+The total of the gross requirements, over some time, for an item.

-Dependent demand is, demand for lower-level items resulting from the demand for other items at a higher level in the BOM structure (this demand is calculated not forecasted).Direct numerical control
+Dependent demand is the demand for lower-level items resulting from other items at a higher level in the BOM structure (this demand is calculated, not forecasted).

 Engineering change order

-Engineering change order is the order which is issued which details an engineering change (see Engineering change).
+The engineering change order is the order which is issued that details an engineering change (see Engineering change).